CD-ROMs published by the Society

 Adwalton, Allerton, Bierley, Bolton, Bolton Woods, Bowling, Bradford Moor, Buttershaw, Calverley, Clayton, Cleckheaton, Cullingworth Gate, Denholme, Drighlington, Dudley Hill, East Bierley, East Bowling, Eccleshill, Fagley, Farsley, Frizinghall, Fulneck, Great Horton, Greengates, Heaton, Hewenden, Horton, Hunsworth, Idle, Laisterdyke, Lidget Green, Little Horton, Low Moor, Manningham, Nab Wood, North Bierley, Oakenshaw, Odsal, Pudsey, Queensbury, Saltaire, Scholes, Shipley, Thornbury, Thornton, Toftshaw, Tong, Troydale, Tyersal, Undercliffe, West Bowling, Wibsey, Wilsden, Windhill, Wrose and Wyke

-Two regular meetings are held at Glyde House in Bradford each month - one on the third Monday evening of each month and one on the morning of the first Thursday.
+Two regular meetings are held each month - one on the third Monday evening of each month and one on the morning of the first Thursday.
 At both of these meetings, members can hear a variety of speakers on topics of family and local history interest.
+Due to coronavirus restrictions meetings are currently online by Zoom and all members are welcome.
 They can discuss their research with fellow members over tea or coffee beforehand.
-In addition, there are occasionally other meetings for specific purposes such as Getting Started Workshops.
+In addition, there are occasionally other meetings for specific purposes such as Getting Started Workshops, "Drop in" help sessions.
 The Society’s own publications are on sale and exchange journals from other Societies are available for borrowing.
 Leaflets about relevant local events are on display.
-The Society currently has a number of projects transcribing and publishing local records.

-Further assistance with research can be obtained from a limited search service (for members only).
+Further assistance with research can be obtained from a limited search service (for members only) depending on access to the local studies library and archives.
 The Society has produced several local publications, details of which can be obtained through the quarterly journal “Bod-Kin”, in which a listing of newly submitted members’ own family history interests can be found, and from the Society’s website at www.bradfordfhs.org.uk.
 This provides details of publications and how to obtain them online, information about the Society’s programme of talks, plus how to join this friendly Society.
-The website also has a members’ only section for entering family history interests and communicating with other members.
+The website also has a members’ only section for entering family history interests and communicating with other members and viewing our journal and exchange journals.

 In the current coronavirus pandemic we will continue to respond to email enquiries, please see contact details on our website.
 We request that you choose downloadable versions of our publications whenever possible.
 This is for the safety of our officers, postal workers and yourselves, our customers.
 The downloads contain exactly the same data and are delivered to you immediately.
 Thank you and enjoy your family history research while you stay safe at home.